Edward Chen (actor)

 Edward Chen Hao-sen (陳昊森 (Tân Hō-sim, Chén Hàosēn); born 2 August 1996) is a Taiwanese actor and singer.
-He is currently studying performing arts at Hsing Wu University.
 He is known for his roles in the 2017 drama series Red Balloon and the 2020 feature film Your Name Engraved Herein.
 For his role in Your Name Engraved Herein, Chen was nominated for Best New Performer at the 57th Golden Horse Awards.

+Education

+Chen graduated from Hsing Wu University with a bachelor's degree in performing arts.

 Career

-Chen is known for his roles in LGBT-themed productions, notably the 2017 series Red Balloon and the 2020 film Your Name Engraved Herein.
+Chen was born as Chen Shi-cheng (陳世承 (Tân Sè-sêng)).
+He is known for his roles in LGBT-themed productions, notably the 2017 series Red Balloon and the 2020 film Your Name Engraved Herein.
 In 2020, he signed a recording contract with Huayan Music and recorded the theme song for Your Name Engraved Herein.

 When asked if he was reluctant to be typecast in queer roles, Chen said: "The role settings in the scripts are very different.
 If I classify these characters into the same ethnic group, of course everyone in this ethnic group is still different.
 Personality, different backgrounds, and different stories.
 The trick for me is actually to let go of myself, completely believe in the events that the character does, and then study and establish it."